 The Bottom Line

 We did have a good chuckle over the spelling mistakes which does lend credence that the miscommunications on their site are more translation issues versus the intent to defraud.
-At the same time, why anyone would play on a site that screws up basic information and offers only one lottery is beyond me.
+At the same time, why anyone would play on a site that screws up the necessary information and offers only one lottery is beyond me.
 Then there are the fees and delays in getting your winnings.
 The other issue is the use of the term “virtual account” Virtual does mean computer-generated at the same time it also means simulated!

 Not a Chance